 Morphotype - Text by Stephen Inniss In biology, or in the study of clades, a shared shape and general appearance, regardless of origin or relationship.
 The result of convergent evolution in natural beings, or of common design solutions or purposeful imitation in artificial beings.

-Olfactory Array - Text by John Edds A device used to detect volatilized and fluid-phase chemical compounds suspended in air, or another fluid medium.
+Olfactory Array - Text by Johnny Yesterday A device used to detect volatilized and fluid-phase chemical compounds suspended in air, or another fluid medium

 Optimal Persona - Text by Modified from Max More in Anders Sandberg's Transhuman terminology In high choice societies and individuals, an imagined model of the ideal person or entity one wishes to become.
 The Optimal Persona is the ideal self, the higher (and continually developing) individual, which can be attained through augmentation, yogic development, and other techniques.